rshevchuk-git/mcp/src/aws-mcp-server/README.md

 ## Environment variables
 #### Required
 - `AWS_REGION` (e.g. "eu-central-1"): Default region to be assumed when running AWS CLI commands
+- `AWS_MCP_WORKING_DIR` (string): Working directory path for the MCP server operations.
+Must be an absolute path.
+Used to resolve relative paths in commands like `aws s3 cp`

 #### Optional